Stash House: Plot

 Meanwhile, outside, Ray's buddy, Andy Spector (Lundgren) gets to the house, and argues with Ray, for now they must keep the couple alive.
 As the couple watches the men, David decides to put the stash in trash bags, and give it to them.
 Amy agrees, and they give it to the men, who throw it on the trash, stating they "do not want that poison".
-David then comforts a hysterical Amy.
-David then shows her that the whole house is designed for drug dealers.
+David then comforts a hysterical Amy and shows her that the whole house is designed for drug dealers.
 The house has bulletproof windows, and is made of metal under the walls.

 The criminals begin to circle the house, and set up a booby trap.
 Amy decides to make a run for it, while David distracts the criminals in the front, but David makes a run for it, not wanting Amy to get hurt.
 Amy looks through the cameras, but before David can make it to the fence, he trips over a rope Spector put.
 Ray hears David fall in the pool and goes after him.
 Amy quickly gets in Ray's way, and begins to shoot at her.
 Ray then immediately puts his attention on David, who has now exited the pool.
 Amy goes back in the house, and finds Spector inside, who attacks her.
 Amy grabs a spray for animals, and sprays it on Spector's face, before hitting him with it, and quickly puts the house on lockdown.
 Spector threatens to kills David if Amy does not open the door.
 Ray shoots David in the hand, and finds David to be in the outhouse.
 He shoots through the door, thinking its David, but finds out he only shot a raccoon.
 David, who was in the other side of the house, runs off.
 Amy, who thinks David was shot, begins to mourn her husband, as she thinks it is her fault David was killed.
 David attracts Ray into a line of gas, before setting fire to Ray's leg.
 David then goes to Amy, who lets him in, and covers him in hugs and kisses.